MinecraftServerControl/mscs/README.md

 * mscs-server-args - Assign the arguments to the server.
 * mscs-initial-memory - Assign the initial amount of memory for the server.
 * mscs-maximum-memory - Assign the maximum amount of memory for the server.
+* mscs-java - Assign the location of the java virtual machine.
 * mscs-server-location - Assign the location of the server .jar file.
 * mscs-server-command - Assign the command to run for the server.